tjfisher19/sta363sp21_group_assignment02/Readme.md

 ### Question 2

 The variables key, time_signature and mode are recorded as numeric variables but are categorical in context.
 Perform any necessary data processing to treat these variables as categorical.
-Explore the relationship between the different category levels and popularity scores.
+Study the frequency of the different categories and explore the relationship between the different category levels and popularity scores.
 This analysis should be performed on 70,023 observations.
 Make note of any categories that do not seem predictive or may be combined for further analysis.

 ### Question 3